 Acknowledgments

 This research was funded by the laboratoire d’Excellence Biodiversity Agrosystem Society and Climate BASC (grant « Emergence POMPUCEDOM ») and Systematic Research funding, ATIP-Avenir program and the Institut Diversité Ecologie et Evolution du Vivant (IDEEV).
 AR and TU were supported by a grant of the Romanian Ministry of Education and Research, CCCDI - UEFISCDI, project number 384 PED-PN-III-P2-2.1-PED-2019-4924.
-We thank the Plateforme de Génotypage INRAE UMR 1095 for assistance in genotyping, and especially the platform leader Charles Poncet.
+We thank the Plateforme de Génotypage GENTYANE INRAE UMR 1095 for assistance in genotyping, and especially the platform leader Charles Poncet.
 We thank the informatics team at the GQE-Le Moulon, in particular Adrien Falce, Benoit Johannet and Olivier Langella.
-We are grateful to the Migale bioinformatics Facility doi: 10.15454/1.5572390655343293E12) for providing help and/or computing and/or storage resources.
+We are grateful to the Migale bioinformatics Facility (MIGALE, INRAE, 2020, doi: 10.15454/1.5572390655343293E12) for providing help and/or computing and/or storage resources.

 Script and data availability: The data and script are available at https://zenodo.org/record/4537710#.YCaeomMo95c.